-More than 73 percent of cities, towns, and counties across America with populations of 2,500 or more have positions for professional managers who oversee the day-to-day operations of their local government.
+More than 73 percent of cities, towns, and counties throughout the United States with populations of 2,500 or more have established the position of professional local government manager.
+These individuals

 Professionally-Managed Communities are Ranked Among America's Best Places to Live

-Seventy-three percent of communities recognized with the coveted All-America City Award between 2008 and 2012 are run by professional local government managers.
+Since 2008, the majority of communities recognized with the National Civic League's coveted All-America City Award are run by professional local government managers.

 Communities That Have Professional Local Government Managers Are More Efficient

 A February 2011 study by IBM Global Business Services found that municipalities that operate under the council-manager form of government are nearly 10 percent more efficient than those that operate under the mayor-council form.